The Decoy Law

 Higher price signals higher quality in consumers' minds.

-Loss Aversion
+The Law Of Loss Aversion

 Losses hurt twice as much as equivalent gains feel good.

-Pain of Paying
+The Pain Of Paying Law

 Payment method affects perceived value and spending behavior.